 Some Nexus and Pixel owners are running into problems installing the software.
 If you’re experiencing issues with the installation process, take a look at our guide.
 It will walk you through it all.

-Again, these are just the tip of the iceberg.
-We expect to see additional issues popup in the near future as the Android 8.1 roll out expands.
+We expect to see additional issues popup in the near future as the current Android 8.1 roll out expands.

 Where to Find Feedback

-Current and prospective Android 8.1 users should keep an eye on feedback as we push away from the Android 8.1 update’s release date.
+Current and prospective Android 8.1 users should keep an eye on feedback as we push away from the release date.